Work with Content Revisions

 Data sources in the project: View, Save, and Download Data Source

-You can also save workbook revisions by editing and saving a workbook in the web-authoring interface of Tableau Server.
+You can also save workbook revisions by editing and saving a workbook in the web-authoring interface of Tableau Server and Tableau Online.

 The following image shows a workbook's revision history.

-From a revision’s actions menu (. . .), select Preview.
+From a revision’s actions menu (. . .), click Preview.

 If a preview is available, it opens in a new tab in the browser.
 For workbooks that you can't preview on the server, such as those with OAuth data connections, you can download the revision and open it in Tableau Desktop.

-From a revision’s actions menu (. . .), select Download.
+From a revision’s actions menu (. . .), click Download.

 Open the downloaded file in Tableau Desktop.